Immigration (New Zealand)

 Where can I find information about immigration to New Zealand?

-Entry last updated: 29/10/24
+Entry last updated: 2/04/26

 Introduction

+The movement of people from one place to another is called migration, and when people enter a new country to live, it is called immigration.
 Aotearoa New Zealand has long been a country people have chosen to immigrate to.
-In this entry we’ll look at historical immigration to New Zealand as well as the reasons people are choosing to move here today.
+In this entry we’ll look at immigration to New Zealand from the 1800s onwards, as well as the reasons people are moving here today.

-In the 1800s immigrating to New Zealand meant a long and often dangerous journey, and the early settlers weren’t always sure what they would find in their new home.
-This section looks at who these early settlers were and why they chose to move here.
+In the 1800s immigrating to New Zealand meant a long and often dangerous journey, and the early settlers or colonists weren’t always sure what they would find in their new home.
+These websites have great information about the different peoples who have settled here, as well as pictures, videos and newspaper articles.

 Te Ara: the Encyclopedia of New Zealand